bsccf/Uni-notes/Mathematics for Engineering and the Environment/7U Differential Equations 3/general solution of linear nonhomogeneous constant coefficient equations.md

 ![[general solution of a linear nonhomogeneous equation#^50b2a4]]

-When trying to find the [[particular integral]] the page [[solving linear homogeneous constant-coefficient equations]] is often useful.
+When trying to find the [[complementary function]] the page [[solving linear homogeneous constant-coefficient equations]] is often useful.

 ### Example